 And I’m Marissa Rhodes

-And we’re your historians for this episode of DIG: A History Podcast
+And we’re your historians for this episode of DIG

-Sarah: But the problem of so-called sexual deviance was homegrown, too this sentence about homegrown confuses me because most of them would have originally called England home literally ane figuratively.
-I think you can be more clear about this to show you mean originating in the colonies themselves but really the stuff about originated in the colonies too so I’m not sure what the distinction is that you’re making. .
+Sarah: But the problem of so-called sexual deviance was homegrown, too.
 In one way, it was an outgrowth of immigration patterns.
 While the first Puritan settlers in Massachusetts were extremely devout, as generations went on, younger colonists pushed at social boundaries and created their own cultures.
-Plus, as years went on, more and more of the people who moved to Massachusetts from England were not Puritans, which diluted the religiosity of communities and also gave younger people non-religious (or les religious) friends and partners.
+Plus, as years went on, more and more of the people who moved to Massachusetts from England were not Puritans, which diluted the religiosity of communities and also gave younger people non-religious (or less religious) friends and partners.
 Members of different classes had different approaches to sexuality – servants, for instance, were less worried about Puritan norms.
-Servants often took advantage of moments when their households were gone to hook up – during church or militia drills, for example.
+Servants often took advantage of moments when their householders were gone to hook up – during church or militia drills, for example.
 Of course they also sometimes snuck out and did it on the wood pile at night.
 One reason for this is that servants were expected to delay marriage and therefore “legitimate” sexual contact until after their terms of service.
 This was not always practical.

-Marissa: Young people also took part in something called “junketing,” which was when a group of young friends – girls and boys – gathered to laugh, dance, tell dirty jokes, and sometimes debauchery.
-(Makes me think of the word junket in a whole new light) .
+Marissa: Young people also took part in something called “junketing,” which was when a group of young friends – girls and boys – gathered to laugh, dance, tell dirty jokes, and sometimes engage in debauchery.
 These junkets could often run afoul of colonial and community authorities, but even for Puritans, there was sort of an understanding that young people will do this stuff.
 When one group of young people got in trouble for carousing in 1676, an older man complained that the authorities were being too harsh, commenting that “a young man could never be made an old man.”

 Sarah: That reminds me of petting parties from the 1920s.
 See, we have these panics about loosening sexual morality over and over – and really, it’s not all that new!
 That’s why I roll my eyes whenever curmudgeons start with the “kids these days…” because ..puhhhlease you’re not the first generation to complain about the corruption of a younger one and you won’t be the last.